fbpx

 Bicentennial Park Description

 Bicentennial Park was formerly known as Southeast Area Park.
 It was renamed in 2024 in honor of Ann Arbor’s Bicentennial.
-The park is slated for upgrades as part of the Bicentennial Celebration.
+The park is receiving upgrades as part of the Bicentennial Celebration including a splash pad and replacing one of the two playground areas.
+The city announced the start of construction on July 24 including closure of the playground to be replaced.

 Southeast Area Park - Smaller Structure